top of page

 National Arts Program – January 2015 (Featured Artist of the Week)

-Scholastics Art & Writing Awards – 2015 (National Silver Key, 2 Regional Gold Keys, and 4 Regional Silver Keys)
+Scholastics Art & Writing Awards – 2015 (National Silver Key, 2 Gold & 4 Silver Regional Keys)

 Scholastics Art & Writing Awards – 2014 (Regional Gold Key)

-Photographer's Forum 34th Annual College & High School Photography Contest – 2014 (Finalist)
+Photographer's Forum 34th Annual College & High School Contest – 2014 (Finalist)

 SCAD Junior Challenge – 2014 (Finalist)